 Automatic Rules for Focus Assist

 While you can always right-click on the Action Center on the Taskbar, and choose which type of Focus assist you would want to try, there are times when you want Focus Assist to get enabled automatically even if it is not the time you had set on your PC.

 Windows 11/10 now offers three automatic rules:

 - When you duplicate your screen for presentations.

 When setting a range for your Focus assist, you can choose it to get enabled daily or on weekends, and also the level of Focus assist.

 Focus Assist offers a summary of what you might have missed during that period when it was active.
 It is interesting to note that Cortana is integrated with Focus Assist as well.
-When you click on Action Center icon, you would see something like this:
+When you click on the Action Center icon, you would see something like this:

 Location awareness through Cortana is not found anywhere.
 Since Cortana already knows my home, and work location, if it can enable Focus Assist based when I am home or whatever I choose, that would be a great add-on to the capability.

 This is how you can configure, and use Focus Assist on Windows 11/10.
 I had used it for over a day now, and I think this is much better than controlling every app notification.
 However, always choose wisely as you don’t want to miss something which is really important.